Flowchart Symbols Guide: Shapes, Meanings & Examples (2026)

 When documenting error handling, use diamonds for each error check and connectors to route multiple error paths to a shared error-handling block without turning your diagram into spaghetti.
 Label the error paths with specific conditions ("404," "timeout," "auth failed") rather than generic "Error" labels.

-Flowchart Symbols for Business Process Mapping
+Which Flowchart Symbols Are Used for Business Process Mapping?

 Business analysts live in flowcharts.
 Every ERP implementation, CRM workflow, and procurement process starts as a flowchart before it becomes software.
 The symbols are the same core set — ovals, rectangles, diamonds, arrows — but business process mapping adds a few conventions that are worth knowing.